dermatologist/kedro-multimodal/README.md

 [![kedro-tf-text](https://github.com/dermatologist/kedro-multimodal/blob/develop/notes/multimodal.drawio.svg)](https://github.com/dermatologist/kedro-multimodal/blob/develop/notes/multimodal.drawio.svg)

 This is a template for multi-modal machine learning in healthcare using the [Kedro](https://kedro.org/) framework.
-You can combine reports, tabular data and image using various fusion methods.
-It works in [Kubeflow](https://www.kubeflow.org) and in [Vertex AI](https://cloud.google.com/vertex-ai).
+You can combine reports, tabular data and images using various fusion methods (Early & Late fusion.
+Few other fusion methods and graph data are WIP).
+This project works with [Kubeflow](https://www.kubeflow.org) and [Vertex AI](https://cloud.google.com/vertex-ai).

 ## Usage
 * If you are not familiar with the [Kedro](https://kedro.org/) platform, please read the [overview](#overview) below.